HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

  ### Monographie

  Carolin Görgen, *The California Camera Club: Collective Visions in the Making of the American West*.
 University of Oklahoma Press, 2025.
-Sponsored by a publication grant from the Wyeth Foundation for American Art, https://www.oupress.com/9780806196039/the-california-camera-club/.
+Sponsored by a publication grant from the Wyeth Foundation for American Art, shortlisted for the 2026 AFEA/SAES book prize. https://www.oupress.com/9780806196039/the-california-camera-club/.

  ### Direction de numéro / volume